poojahooda22/prompt-ai-project/README.md

 You can start edit

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and lo
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and l
 To learn more about

 - [Next.js Documentation](https://nextjs.org/docs)